MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/mktemp-wmktemp.md

 On failure, **errno** is set.
 If *nameTemplate* has an invalid format (for example, fewer than 6 X's), **errno** is set to **EINVAL**.
 If **_mktemp** is unable to create a unique name because all 26 possible file names already exist, **_mktemp** sets nameTemplate to an empty string and returns **EEXIST**.

 In C++, these functions have template overloads that invoke the newer, secure counterparts of these functions.
-For more information, see [Secure Template Overloads](../../c-runtime-library/secure-template-overloads.md).
+For more information, see [Secure template overloads](../secure-template-overloads.md).

 ## Requirements